HubSpot addresses duplicate content using canonical URLs. A canonical URL is an HTML element used by search engines to handle duplicate content.

 Add or edit a canonical URL for an individual blog post, landing page, or website page

 - In your HubSpot account, navigate to your website pages, landing pages, or blog.

 - Hover over an existing page or post and click Edit.

 - Click the Settings tab.

 - Click Advanced Options.
 Enter a custom canonical URL in the Customize canonical URL field.

-- In the upper right, click Publish to take your changes live.
+- Click Publish to take your changes live.

 Please note: canonical URLs set for specific blog posts, landing pages, and website pages in the Customize canonical URL setting takes precedence over the Pages and blog posts setting.